mishrasidhant/stmt_obfuscator/README.md

 ## Project Status

-This project is under active development.
+This project has completed all planned development phases.
 The following components have been implemented:

 - ✅ Project setup and environment configuration
 - ✅ PDF parsing module with layout preservation
 - ✅ Enhanced PII detection module design
 - ✅ RAG module design for ambiguous cases
 - ✅ Obfuscation module with pattern-preserving masking
-- 🔄 User interface with PII review capabilities (in progress)
+- ✅ User interface with PII review capabilities
-- 🔄 Comprehensive testing framework (in progress)
+- ✅ Comprehensive testing framework

 For detailed documentation on completed subtasks, see the [subtask documentation](docs/subtasks/README.md).